craigmorrison/eslint-config-craigmorrison/README.md

 ### Configure Prettier with the included config

-Write a prettier config in JavaScript (e.g. `prettier.config.js`) and spread the imported config object into the one for you project.
+Write a prettier config file in JavaScript (e.g. `prettier.config.js`) and spread the imported config object into the one for you project.
 You can add any overrides or additional rules on subsequent lines.

 ```js
 'use strict';